sindredg/Hybrid-Identities-EntraID-and-AD/docs/07-windows-laps.md

 [Phase 8](08-tiered-administration.md) continues from here: it splits the single Domain Admin account into a tiered model and addresses CS01's unmanaged local administrator.
-It is **partly built** — the tier structure exists and CS01 has been relocated, but no logon has been denied and CS01's password is still the shared Terraform one.
+It is **partly built**: the tier structure exists and CS01 has been relocated, but no logon has been denied and CS01's password is still the shared Terraform one.
 Until that work is finished those controls remain explicit residual risk rather than a completed claim, and everything in this document holds exactly as written.